What Is a Commercial Loan?

 What is the disadvantage of a commercial loan?

 Commercial loans can have tougher eligibility requirements than personal loans or home equity loans commonly used by small business owners.
-They may also require you to put up collateral, which is something you promise to give the lender if you can't keep up with your loan payments.
+They may also require you to put up collateral, which is an asset (like tools for your business) you promise to give the lender if you can't keep up with your loan payments.